BitbossIO/game-integration/README.md

 ## Overview
 This document describes how a content provider integrates an html5 game into the BitBoss mobile wallet app.
 The BitBoss app runs on Android and iOS.
 It launches games within a webview and therefore the game must be built with html5 and javascript/typescript.
 The app communicates with the game using DOM window events.

-Here is a demo that we created using Bitcoin SV and Tokenized to place bets on the blockchain with tokens.
-It shows a simple mobile app with a html5 embedded baccarat game being launched.
-Our initial integration with content providers will use native BSV, but the concept is exactly the same.  https://youtu.be/IAMzM7NKsOA
+Here is a demo of a Baccarat html/javascript game that is embedded in the BitBoss app.
+All bets and payouts are done using Bitcoin SV in real time.  https://vimeo.com/394213215

 ## Architecture
 This diagram shows the high level flow in our platform: